 Affordable Luxury Hotels in Monastiraki:

-Kolonaki – Best place to stay in Athens with family
+Kolonaki – Where to stay in Athens with family

 Kolonaki is an Athens neighborhood known for upscale shopping, designer boutiques and trendy cafes.
 You can also find fine dining with global cuisines in Kolonaki.
 While this is more upscale and modern than more traditional areas of Athens, such as the Plaka, if you are looking to experience the finer side of Athens, Kolonaki is a great place to stay.